slatedocs/slate/source/includes/_ruby.md

-# Configuration
+# Ruby Agent

 ## Requirements

-### Monitoring

-Scout currently supports Ruby on Rails 2.2+ and Ruby 1.8.7+ and the following app servers/background job frameworks:
+Our Ruby agent supports Ruby on Rails 2.2+ and Ruby 1.8.7+ and the following app servers/background job frameworks:

 * Phusion Passenger
 * Puma